 I wrote Climate Honesty around the time U.S. Senator James Inhofe brought a snowball to work in an attempt to deny the existence of climate change.
 My song is not addressed to the senator—I have no words for him—but rather to those who want to believe what people like him have to say, not only on this subject but on any where it is comfortable yet irresponsible to be ignorant.
 Continue reading

-This pieces is available in two transpositions for high (range C4–G#5) and low (B♭3–F#5) voices.
-The score can be purchased from Gumroad (US Letter PDFs only).
+This piece is available in two transpositions for high (range C4–G#5) and low (B♭3–F#5) voices.
+They can be purchased as a set from Gumroad or Ko-fi (US Letter PDFs only).
 View a score sample of the low voice version.

 Watch soprano Abigail Chapman and pianist Fang-Yi Chu performing the high voice version: